AbBiz101/Amazon_FE/README.md

-# Getting Started with Create React App
+# Amazon clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is cloen of amazon. bootstrapped with [Create React App].

-## Available Scripts
+## Technologies applied

-In the project directory, you can run:
+In the project javaScript, Bootstrape, React, Redux were used.

 ### `npm start`